themez/themez.github.io/_posts/2013-05-15-requirejs-adoption.md

 We have a [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) module loader before, which is developed by ourselves, it doesn't have so much features as requirejs, and the interfaces are sort of, naive, and verbose.
 The module dependencies is written in annotation, so modules have to be compiled before user can run it in browser, and the build process is not fast enough to feel comfortable.

-I decided to make this changed, at first I tried to develop a new AMD module loader, but soon I realized that I could never make it better as requirejs, so I decided to adapt requirejs, I knew there're some differences between implementation of our loader and requirejs's, but I thought I can eliminate most of them by attaching some extra codes, and ask our customers to change client codes a little to eliminates the others.
+I decided to make this changed, at first I tried to develop a new AMD module loader, but soon I realized that I could never make it better as requirejs, so I decided to adopt requirejs, I knew there're some differences between implementation of our loader and requirejs's, but I thought I can eliminate most of them by attaching some extra codes, and ask our customers to change client codes a little to eliminates the others.
 So I did.

 After the migration been done, problems come, almost immediately.